Dublin GAA: Clubs

+The Junior All County Championship is to cater for clubs additional teams.

-Parnell Park hosts all the major games in the Dublin club football championships.
+Parnell Park and O'Toole Parkk hosts the majority of games in the Dublin club football championships.

 County team

 Dublin first won the All-Ireland Senior Football Championship (SFC) in 1891 by defeating Cork by a margin of 2–1 to 1–1.
 It won the All-Ireland SFC the following year as well, with victory over Kerry.

-The Dublin team of the 1970s won four All-Ireland SFCs (1974, 1976, 1977 and 1983) and won seven Leinster Senior Football Championship (SFC) titles (six of which were consecutive).
+The Dublin team of the 1970s won three All-Ireland SFCs (1974, 1976, 1977) and won seven Leinster Senior Football Championship (SFC) titles (six of which were consecutive).
 It was also the first team to play in six consecutive All-Ireland SFC finals (from 1974 to 1979), a feat later matched by Kerry in 2009.
+Several members of the 1970s era team also went on to win All-Ireland medals in 1983.

 Dublin and Meath were involved in one of the most famous of Leinster championship encounters in 1991, the Dublin and Meath four-parter.
 The teams had to go to three replays in their Leinster SFC first-round match before a winner could be found.
 This series of games had the added factor of Dublin and Meath being long-time fierce rivals, a rivalry that intensified when Meath won four from the previous five Leinster SFCs and two All-Ireland SFCs over the previous five years, to replace Dublin as the strongest team in the province of Leinster.
 Meath eventually won the series, thanks to a last-minute goal scored by Kevin Foley, and a point scored by David Beggy, in the third replay.
 Foley took seven steps for the winning goal.

-In the 2010s, Dublin produced the greatest teams in modern times.
-The Dubs won seven All-Ireland SFCs (five of which were consecutive, the first team to achieve this feat).
+In the 2010s, Dublin won seven All-Ireland SFCs.
+Between 2015 and 2020, they won six consecutive SFCs (the 'six in a row'), the first team to achieve this feat.

 On 25 March 2017, when beating Roscommon by 2–29 to 0–14 in a National League game at Croke Park, Dublin set a new record of playing 35 games in League and Championship without defeat.
 The previous record, held by Kerry, had stood for 84 years.